About Me

 Bachelors of Arts in Psychology | Franklin & Marshall College

-Emotionally Focused Individual Therapy | International Centre for Excellence in Emotionally Focused Therapy – Fundamentals & Essentials, Level I & Level II
+Emotionally Focused Individual Therapy Level I & Level II - International Centre for Excellence in Emotionally Focused Therapy

-Certification training in Pet Loss Companioning | International College of Canine Studies
+Pet Loss Companioning Certification Training - International College of Canine Studies

-Acceptance and Commitment Therapy: Theory and Practice | Cognitive Behavior Institute
+Acceptance and Commitment Therapy: Theory and Practice - Cognitive Behavior Institute

-Dialectical Behavior Therapy | Treatment Implementation Collaborative – Foundations & Treating Emotional Avoidance in Stage 1
+Dialectical Behavior Therapy – Foundations & Treating Emotional Avoidance in Stage 1 - Treatment Implementation Collaborative

-Trauma-Focused Cognitive Behavior Therapy | Medical University of South Carolina
+Trauma-Focused Cognitive Behavior Therapy - Medical University of South Carolina

 What’s behind the name “Flow”?